Bennie Boatwright: Memphis Hustle (2019–2021)

 After going undrafted in the 2019 NBA draft, Boatwright joined the Detroit Pistons' Summer League roster.

 On October 18, 2019, Boatwright signed with the Memphis Grizzlies, but was waived on October 19.
 He was named to the roster of the Grizzlies’ NBA G League affiliate, the Memphis Hustle.
 Boatwright missed his rookie season due to a knee injury.
 On December 15, 2020, Boatwright signed with the Memphis Grizzlies.
 He was subsequently waived on December 19, and rejoined the Hustle.

-Fort Wayne Mad Ants (2021–2022)
+Fort Wayne Mad Ants (2021–2023)

 On September 10, 2021, the Fort Wayne Mad Ants acquired the returning player rights of Boatwright from the Memphis Hustle.
 However, he was waived on February 19, 2022, after suffering a season-ending injury.

-Indiana Pacers (2022)

 On September 16, 2022, Boatwright signed with the Indiana Pacers.
 He was then later waived.

-Return to Fort Wayne (2022–present)

-On September 26, 2022, Boatwright signed with the Fort Wayne Mad Ants.
+On September 26, he re-signed with the Mad Ants, but was waived on February 8, 2023.

+San Miguel Beermen (2023–2024)

+In December 2023, Boatwright signed with the San Miguel Beermen of the Philippine Basketball Association (PBA) to replace Ivan Aska as the team's import for the 2023–24 PBA Commissioner's Cup.
+In his second game, he scored 51 points in a 132–110 win against the Terrafirma Dyip.

+Boatwright and the Beermen won the championship by defeating the Magnolia Chicken Timplados Hotshots in six games, earning his first as a professional.

+Shanxi Loongs (2024)

+On February 28, 2024, Boatwright signed with the Shanxi Loongs of the Chinese Basketball Association (CBA).
+He was afflicted by an injury in August 2024 for which he had treatment for it.

+Taipei Fubon Braves (2025–present)

+In August 2025, Boatwright was signed by the Taipei Fubon Braves of the P. League+ He made his debut for the team on November 8, 2025.
+He also played for the team in the 2025–26 East Asia Super League.

+Personal life

+Bennie Boatwright became a candidate for naturalization in April 2024.
+If granted Philippine citizenship it will make him eligible to play for the Philippine national team.
+The process was stalled due to his August 2024 injury.